junobuild/juno-js/packages/cli-tools/README.md

 # Juno CLI utils

-A collection of utilities and constants for Juno CLIs and Plugins.
+A collection of tools for Juno CLIs and Plugins.

 ## License